Readings: Isaiah 4, Matthew 8

 For if the mighty deeds done in your midst had been done in Sodom, it would have remained until this day.”
 (Matthew 11:23)

-One thing remaining from Capernaum the account of this encounter between Jesus and a centurion.
+One thing remaining from Capernaum are the Gospel accounts of this encounter between Jesus and a centurion.
 Once, when Jesus entered the city, the centurion approached and appealed to him, saying, “Lord, my servant is lying at home paralyzed, suffering dreadfully.”
 Jesus told him, “I will come and cure him.”
 The centurion replied, “Lord, I am not worthy to have you enter under my roof; only say the word and my servant will be healed.
 For I too am a person subject to authority, with soldiers subject to me.
 And I say to one, ‘Go,’ and he goes; and to another, ‘Come here,’ and he comes; and to my slave, ‘Do this,’ and he does it.”
 When Jesus heard this, he was amazed and said to those following him, “Amen, I say to you, in no one in Israel have I found such faith….”
 And Jesus said to the centurion, “You may go; as you have believed, let it be done for you.”
 And at that very hour his servant was healed.
 (Matthew 8)

 The centurion does not do very much in this episode.
 According to Luke 7’s telling, he actually communicated with Jesus through intermediaries.
 So what about him impressed Jesus so much?
 The centurion’s few words reveal his reverent humility and confident trust before Jesus, and his loving concern for his suffering servant.
 Jesus is not impressed by world wealth and power, by great cities or empires, but by acts of faith and love, which remain before him always.